 What technical skills are required?

-Contrary to what the role name might suggest, it's not necessary to be a data engineering specialist; given the course teaches data engineering at an entry-level, most software engineers are just fine with what they know around databases, data processing, and so on.
+Contrary to what the role name might suggest, it's not necessary to be a data engineering specialist; given the course teaches data engineering at an entry-level, most software engineers are just fine with what they know about databases, data processing, and so on.
 You should however be confident that you're at a Consultant software engineer level, and have likely progressed beyond the initial "entry-level" stage of your career.
 In terms of tech and language specifics, it is useful if you're familiar with the following, or confident in your ability to learn them rapidly!
-One or two missing is definitely not a show-stopper, but teaching the Data Academy will be considerably harder if you're trying to learn all the material at the same time!
+One or two missing isn't a show-stopper, but teaching the Data Academy will be considerably harder if you're trying to learn all the material at the same time!

 - Unit testing with Python